 Fermentation

 Fermentation is the first step in the distillation process of vodka production.
-It involves converting the starches in the ingredients into sugars, which can then be fermented by yeast to produce alcohol.
+The process involves converting the starches in the ingredients into sugars, which yeast can then ferment to produce alcohol.
 In the case of vodka, the primary ingredient used for fermentation is usually grains like wheat, barley, or corn.
-These grains are ground into a fine powder and mixed with water to form a mash.
-Yeast is then added to the mash, which initiates the fermentation process by converting the sugars in the grains into alcohol.
+You grind these grains into a fine powder and then mix them with water to form a mash.
+To initiate the fermentation process, you add yeast to the mash, which converts the sugars in the grains into alcohol.

 Distillation